• Skip to primary navigation

 Almond Flour Biscuits

-It can also be used in hummus in place of some of the oil while keeping a creamy consistency when not using tahini like in this basic tahini-free hummus recipe where I used half the amount of oil I had used before trying it with aquafaba.
+Uses in hummus are common as well.
+It creates a creamy consistency without tahini like this basic tahini-free hummus recipe where I used half the amount of oil I had used before trying it with aquafaba.

-You can also use aquafaba as a binder for vegan "meat" like in the mini "meatballs" in this quinoa soup.
+You can also use it as a binder for vegan "meat" like in the mini "meatballs" in this quinoa soup.

 So, are YOU ready to try aquafaba?
 What will you make with it first?